uzmaabdullah01/Factors-Transforming-High-Tech-Exports/README.md

 exports.
 The variable import of electronics parts and components strongly support the presence of the phenomenon of processing trade.
 Based on these findings, the paper draws some implications for policy making to leverage high-tech exports from OICs.
-Key Words: High-Tech Exports, Empirical Bayesian Method, OIC Countries.# Factors-Transforming-High-Tech-Exports Research Paper
+Key Words: High-Tech Exports, Empirical Bayesian Method, OIC Countries.